Decoding Modifications for Stock-Based Compensation

 • Repricing or Option Exchange Program: Type I Probable to Probable.

-Companies usually go through an option repricing or exchange program when the current stock price drops below the exercise price of options.
+• Companies usually go through an option repricing or exchange program when the current stock price drops below the exercise price of options.
 For public companies, this price will usually sustain before making an adjustment.
 For private companies, it might occur when the latest valuation of their common stock (409A valuation) comes out to be lower than the value at which they had previously issued stock options.
-As a result, grants that were granted with a higher grant price are now considered to be underwater or out of money.
-Due to this, companies may decide to do a repricing of the underwater stock options which will result in canceling those grants and issuing new ones with a lower grant price.
+As a result, grants that were granted with a higher grant price are now considered to be underwater or out of the money.
+Due to this, companies may decide to do a repricing of the underwater stock options that will result in canceling those grants and issuing new ones with a lower grant price.

 As explained in bullet II, the probability of vesting is not affected under a Type I modification.
 The grants are considered to continue vesting both before and after the modification takes place.
 As a result, the expense recognized prior to the modification is not reversed and there may be an incremental expense resulting from the modification.
-The experts of Armanino's CFO Advisory Team have a long history of assisting and providing solutions to a wide array of clients with modification accounting for stock-based compensation.

 Resources

-Related News & Insights
+Related News and Insights